 As I sipped my coffee and looked out at the wind-driven sleet, I groaned.
 I really didn’t fancy walking today.
 Nope, I really didn’t.
-I wanted nothing other than to flop down on the rug in front of the open fire and puzzle over jigsaws … with perhaps a little light crayoning and colouring-in to jazz up my day.
+I wanted nothing other than to flop down on the rug in front of the open fire and puzzle over jigsaws … with perhaps a little light crayoning to jazz up my day.

 But we did have to press on and so – with one last, sad glance at the roaring fire – Pat and I donned several layers and set out, heroically, into the biting cold and driving snow.

-The blizzard-lite conditions obscured the path and sleet scratched our eyeballs – looking up was painful.
-So, for the most part, I traipsed behind Pat, head down, humming show-tunes.
+The blizzard-lite conditions obscured the path and sleet scratched our eyeballs, making looking up ahead painful.

 I’m sure in finer, clearer weather the views would have been gentle and pastoral but frankly, who knows?

 Unsurprisingly the snow was untrodden,